bruno-valeixo-bento/bruno-valeixo-bento.github.io/_pages/about.md

 before moving to London to get my MSc at Imperial College and then Liverpool for my PhD.
 I am currently in Madrid, doing a postdoc at the Instítuto de Física Teórica (IFT).

-Apart from doing research, I'm very also very interested in outreach and science communication, which is something I hope to do more in the future.
+Apart from doing research, I'm also very interested in outreach and science communication, which is something I hope to do more in the future.

 <div style="padding-top:3rem; padding-bottom:1rem;"><span style="color: var(--global-theme-color); font-size: 1.15rem;"> My research in a nutshell </span></div>